canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

     # table is not already defined.
     table inet host-firewall; flush table inet host-firewall

+    # Note that the flush command does not destroy the table or the objects
+    # contained within, only clearing the rules within all of the chains.
+Use the
+    # following instead, if the object definitions need to be changed or chains
+    # completely destroyed.
+    #destroy table inet host-firewall

     table inet host-firewall {
         chain input {
             # Process packets destined for this host.